adhocteam/homework/proto/README.md

 | 4 byte magic string "MPS7" | 1 byte version | 4 byte (uint32) # of records |

+The header contains the canonical information about how the records should be processed.

 Record:

 | 1 byte record type enum | 4 byte (uint32) Unix timestamp | 8 byte (uint64) user ID |